nksharma192/Todo-List/README.md

 Added Interactivity
 1. Added States to store list with predefined Array elements
-2. Function to Add/Remove in columns
+2. List all items in respective columns